-Suited for: expert and experienced fly anglers only
+Suited for: Intermediate to more advanced fly anglers only

 Destinations: French Broad River

-May through November is considered the best time to pursue these pike relatives, which grow as large as 50 inches.
-As we hit the river, your guide will describe the ins-and-outs of muskie fishing, including the unique strategies used to trigger strikes.
+November through May is considered the best time to pursue these pike relatives, which grow as large as 50 inches.
+As we hit the river, your guide will describe the ins-and-outs of musky fishing, including the unique strategies used to trigger strikes.
 Drifting downstream or slowly motoring upstream, you’ll cast your 10-weight (with a sinking line) and very large streamer to every likely logjam, boulder, and undercut bank in the search for these elusive predators.

-Call us at 828-877-3106 today to make reservations for your next trip to catch the elusive Muskie on the French Broad River!
+Call us at 828-877-3106 today to make reservations for your next trip to catch the elusive Musky on the French Broad River!

 MUSKY FLOAT RATES